 The spread of nuclear power plants began with the oil crisis of the early 1970s.
 Countries that do not have oil and other hydrocarbon resources have inclined to nuclear power plants to reduce their dependence on these resources and ensure security of energy supply.
 Nuclear power plants continue to be established all over the world, despite a slowdown due to accidents Three Mile Island (TMI) in the US on 1979 and Chernobyl incident in Soviet Russia on 1986 (today in the Ukrainian borders).

-Thanks to security systems they have, nuclear power plants have negligible influence, with only about 1% of the radiation exists around us.
+Thanks to safety systems they have, nuclear power plants have negligible influence, with only about 1% of the radiation exists around us.
 For this reason, settlement, agriculture, fishing and tourism activies are possible in the area of where nuclear power plants exist.
 Nuclear power plants are at the forefront of the world's most important tourist and residential centers, such as Paris, London and New York.

-Nuclear plants established today considering the experiences, good practices and developing technology that have been experienced for about 70 years are referred to as 3th (+) Generation.
+Nuclear plants established today considering the experiences, good practices and developing technology that have been experienced for about 70 years are referred to as 3rd (+) Generation.
 Cooling for 72 hours without external human intervention, airplane crash protection, passive safety systems, digital control rooms, compact equipment and system designs and other vital advancements made it possible for nuclear power plants to have a safer design.

 In order to meet the rapidly increasing demand for electric power and to reduce the risks arising from import dependency, it is planned to commission 2 nuclear power plants by 2023 and start the construction of the 3rd power plant.

 Nuclear power plants should be not regarded only as electricity generation facilities.
 The nuclear power plant project, which consists of approximately 550 thousand components and equipment, will provide added value to our country's industry together with the dynamism and employment opportunities it provides to other sectors.